MicheleDA91/Quiz-App-Javascript/README.md

-# RandomizerQuestions
+# QuizAppJS
-An app that show randomic questions
+An app that show randomic questions for study